Frequently Asked Questions

 If you choose to enlist our surplus recovery services, you can select from two convenient payment options:

-Option 1 – You would be charged an hourly rate with a retainer to be paid up front.
+- Option 1 – You would be charged an hourly rate with a retainer to be paid upfront.

-Option 2 – We are paid a percentage of the funds we recover for you; no money is collected up front.
-This is a contingency based option, meaning we do not get paid unless you get paid.
+- Option 2 – We are paid a percentage of the funds we recover for you; no money is collected upfront.
+This is a contingency-based option, meaning we do not get paid unless you get paid.
 If we do not recover anything for you, then you do not pay us anything.

 How long will this take?

-The simple answer is the entire process should only take a few months, baring any snags or surprises.
+The simple answer is the entire process should only take a few months, barring any snags or surprises.
 This estimate can easily fluctuate depending on you, the specifics of your case, and the responsiveness of the government offices involved.

 How can you be sure the money will go to you?